Ensenada Cruise Port Guide

 • The main downtown shopping street in Ensenada is Avenida López Mateos, also known as La Calle Primera.
 Here, you’ll find a wide variety of shops selling everything from clothing and jewelry to tequila and souvenirs.
 NFL sarapes, mugs, fake dog dodo, bracelets, blankets, and flags.

-• Shopping Areas in Ensenada: La Primera - Los Tianguis - Gastelum- Villa Marina - La Bufadora: [Shopping Guide Here]
+• Shopping Areas in Ensenada: La Primera - Los Tianguis - Gastelum- Villa Mexicana - La Bufadora: [Shopping Guide Here]

-• Villa Mexicana; bewteen La Primera and La Segunda, a corridor of shops with local things, food.
+• Villa Mexicana; between La Primera and La Segunda, a corridor of shops with local things, food.
 Not heavily traveled by tourists.
 No one on the street soliciting.

 4.2 Local Markets

-• Mercado Negro: For a more authentic shopping experience, visit Mercado Negro, Ensenada’s famous fish market.
-While primarily known for its fresh seafood, the market also has stalls selling wierd sourvenirs, candies, and other local products.
+• Mercado Negro Fishmarket: For a more authentic shopping experience, visit Mercado Negro easy to walk to on Malecon, Ensenada’s famous fish market.
+While primarily known for its fresh seafood, the market also has stalls selling weird souvenirs, candies, and other local products.
 At the end of the

-• Los Globos Tiaguis: a 15 min ride, away, 4 blocks of segundas and shops, food, and such.
+• Los Globos Tianguis: a 15 min ride, away, 4 blocks of segundas and shops, food, and such.
 A true locals market.

 • Villa Mexicana: Just begin La Primera First Street